gravitationalwavedc/gwcloud_react_host/README.md

 * The auth django server `python development-manage.py runserver` - port 8000

 There are helper scripts in the utils directory of this repo, move the relevant `start_gwcloud` script to the repository root directory (ie where `gwcloud_react_host` and `gwcloud_auth` are), and run the `start_gwcloud` script.

+## Adding a new module

+To add a new module to the harness, add a new entry in to the `Modules.js` file, this will automatically make the name of the module available as a url path as the key of the entry. ie `/auth/`